uCredit-Dev/ucredit-docs/docs/uCredit/frontend/components/majors.md

 - `required_credits`: Number representing the total number of credits required to satisfy the fine requirement.
 - `description`: String representing a brief description of the fine requirement.
 - `criteria`: String representing the criteria to satisfy a single `fine_requirement`.
 This could simply be a list of classes, departments whose courses may be taken to satisfy this distribution, the level of classes (upper or lower), etc. The construction of this string is identical to the criteria of a `DistributionObj`.
 The schema for the different criteria, and examples of how the criteria string is structured are at the [end of this page](#schema-and-example-of-criteria-string).
-- `exclusive` (optional): Boolean value which if true, prevents a course from satisfying this fine requirement if it satisfies any other fine requirement within this distribution.
+- `double_count` (optional): An array of strings containing the _descriptions_ of fine requirements that are _whitelisted_.
+Specifies which fine requirements can overlap with current fine requirement.

 ## Schema and Example of Criteria String